 Start within your business.
 How does your specific job impact your coworkers, clients, customers, or anyone you interact with?
 Consider some of the following careers in data analytics:

 - Data orchestrator

 On the surface, you might not think those careers are helping anyone.
 But, it’s about how you analyze data and what you do with it that makes a difference.
 Most researchers are collecting data and using it for good reasons – mainly to help the planet and/or mankind.
 That’s something you can feel good about.

 Are you a web designer or programmer?
 Consider how making the sites you create more accessible can help others to use the web freely.
 Do you work in marketing?
 Focus on “green” efforts that can reduce your agency’s carbon footprint.
 Are you a business person?
 Have a positive impact on your whole team by hosting brainstorming sessions and making everyone feel valued.

 We could list examples all day.
 The point is, whether you’re a corporate CEO or flipping hamburgers for a living, you can find meaning in your work when you look for ways to do it.

 Pursuing a Positive Career

-If you’re just graduating college and entering the workforce, you have a unique opportunity.
-You get to choose your own career path and look for jobs that will provide you with a sense of meaning.
+You have a unique opportunity if you’re just graduating college and entering the workforce.
+You get to choose your career path and look for jobs that give you a sense of meaning.

 Even if you can’t directly work with a business dedicated to such things, you can be a voice and a light wherever you work.
 Change the company culture by advocating for recycling programs and environmentally-friendly upgrades.
 Again, seeking out ways to make changes and find meaning can make all the difference.

-You’ve probably heard the saying “it’s the little things that count”.
-Consider the things you can do every day at your job – no matter how small – that might have a more meaningful impact on someone else than you originally thought.
+You’ve probably heard the saying, “it’s the little things that count.”
+Consider the things you can do every day at your job – no matter how small – that might have a more meaningful impact on someone else than you initially thought.
 The more you focus on those things, the better you’ll feel about the purpose of your career.